harness/developer-hub/docs/platform/connectors/artifact-repositories/connect-to-harness-container-image-registry-using-docker-connector.md

 4. Select **Continue**.
 5. For **Provider Type**, select **Other (Docker V2 compliant)**.
 6. For **Docker Registry URL**, enter the path for your container registry.
-For example, the path for the public Harness GCR project is `gcr.io/gcr-prod`.
 7. For **Authentication**, select **Username and Password**, and provide a username and token to access your registry.
 The token needs **Read, Write, Delete** permissions.
 8. Select **Continue** to go to **Select Connectivity Mode**, and then configure the connector to connect through a Harness Delegate or the Harness Platform.